Project-MONAI/MONAI/docs/source/highlights.md

 ### 1. Cache IO and transforms data to accelerate training
 Users often need to train the model with many (potentially thousands of) epochs over the data to achieve the desired model quality.
 A native PyTorch implementation may repeatedly load data and run the same preprocessing steps for every epoch during training, which can be time-consuming and unnecessary, especially when the medical image volumes are large.

-MONAI provides a multi-threads `CacheDataset` to accelerate these transformation steps during training by storing the intermediate outcomes before the first randomized transform in the transform chain.
+MONAI provides a multi-threads `CacheDataset` and `LMDBDataset` to accelerate these transformation steps during training by storing the intermediate outcomes before the first randomized transform in the transform chain.
 Enabling this feature could potentially give 10x training speedups in the [Datasets experiment](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/dataset_type_performance.ipynb).
 ![image](../images/cache_dataset.png)

 ### 2. Cache intermediate outcomes into persistent storage
-The `PersistentDataset` is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage for rapid retrieval between experimental runs (as is the case when tuning hyperparameters), or when the entire data set size exceeds available memory.
+The `PersistentDataset` is similar to the CacheDataset, where the intermediate cache values are persisted to disk storage or LMDB for rapid retrieval between experimental runs (as is the case when tuning hyperparameters), or when the entire data set size exceeds available memory.
 The `PersistentDataset` could achieve similar performance when comparing to `CacheDataset` in [Datasets experiment](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/dataset_type_performance.ipynb).
 ![image](../images/datasets_speed.png)

 ### 3. SmartCache mechanism for big datasets
 During training with very big volume dataset, an efficient approach is to only train with a subset of the dataset in an epoch and dynamically replace part of the subset in every epoch.
 It's the `SmartCache` mechanism in [NVIDIA Clara-train SDK](https://docs.nvidia.com/clara/tlt-mi/clara-train-sdk-v3.0/nvmidl/additional_features/smart_cache.html#smart-cache).

 MONAI provides a PyTorch version `SmartCache` as `SmartCacheDataset`.
-In each epoch, only the items in the cache are used for training, at the same time, another thread is preparing replacement items by applying the transform sequence to items not in cache.
+In each epoch, only the items in the cache are used for training, at the same time, another thread is preparing replacement items by applying the transform sequence to items not in the cache.
 Once one epoch is completed, `SmartCache` replaces the same number of items with replacement items.

 For example, if we have 5 images: `[image1, image2, image3, image4, image5]`, and `cache_num=4`, `replace_rate=0.25`.
 So the actual training images cached and replaced for every epoch are as below:
 ```